google/zx/docs/process-promise.md

 await $`cat /tmp/output.txt`
 ```

-Pipes can be used to show a real-time output of the child process:
+Pipes can be used to show a real-time output of the process:

 ```js
 await $`echo 1; sleep 1; echo 2; sleep 1; echo 3;`